 “Football, bloody hell.”

-United under Fergie became renowned for their dramatic late escapes, and this was the greatest, as goals in the 91st and 92rd minute from Teddy Sheringham and Ole Gunnar Solskjaer saw the Red Devils snatch the Champions League from Bayern Munich’s grasp.
+United became renowned for their dramatic late escapes under the Scot, and this was the undoubtedly greatest as goals in the 91st and 92rd minute from Teddy Sheringham and Ole Gunnar Solskjaer saw the Red Devils snatch the Champions League from Bayern Munich’s grasp.

 You might have heard about this one.
 If you’re going to win your fifth European Cup, do it like this.